Frequently Asked Questions

 • Compound Name: Common chemical names (e.g., phosphate, acetate)

-• BiGG Universal ID: BiGG database identifiers without compartment suffixes (e.g., succ not succ_c)
+• BiGG Universal ID: BiGG identifiers without compartment suffixes (e.g., succ, not succ_c)

-Recommendation: Use SMILES or InChI for best accuracy and reliability.
+Recommendation: Use SMILES or InChI for the best accuracy and reliability.

 Rules: